ROMANTIC BARBADOS

 Open-air dining is also popular at breakfast time.
 Don't be surprised, however, if tiny bannaquits (the yellow birds made famous by the calypso song) swoop by to steal a few crumbs or a mouthful of sugar.

 While bus tours are available for touring the island, by far the most romantic way to explore Barbados is by mini-moke.
-Begin your journey at Cherry Tree Hill, for an unsurpassed view of the island, looking over the fields of sugar cane to the crashing surf on the east coast.
+Begin your journey at Cherry Tree Hill, for an unsurpassed view of Barbados, looking over the fields of sugar cane to the crashing surf on the east coast.

-Barbados' most spectacular beaches are found here, on the Atlantic side, but the pounding waves make them unsafe for swimming.
+The best beaches in Barbados are found here, on the Atlantic side, but the pounding waves make them unsafe for swimming.
 The powdery-white sand is ideal, however, for beachcombing and long hand-in-hand walks.

 In contrast, the water on the south and east coasts, is warmer, more tranquil, and perfect for swimming.
 All beaches in Barbados are public, so you can spread your blanket out wherever you desire.